Jason2B3/DEV_NOTES/React Next/A1_REACT.md

 #### Returning Multi-KVP State Objects in reducerFn

-When using useReducer, you likely have a state object with several JVP's inside
+When using useReducer, you likely have a state object with several KVP's inside

 - When updating those KVP values inside the reducer function, you need to return a slightly altered state object that contains all the KVP's that were there initially
 - Return the state object as it was, then override one KVP